 Chapter five of the Soil Science Society of America (SSSA) Methods of Soil Analysis Part 4 addresses soil heat.
 The TEMPOS probe needle sizes, heating times, accuracy specifications, and internal data analysis meet or exceed recommendations outlined in the SSSA methods.

 Thermal properties testing

-The KD2 Pro is a fully-portable field and lab thermal properties analyzer.
+The TEMPOS is a fully-portable field and lab thermal properties analyzer.
 It uses the transient line heat source method to measure thermal conductivity, resistivity, diffusivity, and specific heat.
 Sophisticated data analysis is based on 40+ years of research experience on heat and mass transfer in soils and other porous materials.

 METER scientists have over 40 years of experience making high-quality thermal properties measurements.
 We offer convenient thermal properties lab services.
 If you don’t have time or aren’t completely comfortable making the thermal properties measurements, our services could be perfect for you.